 Each program has an Advisory Committee consisting of members who are external peer reviewers that lend their expertise and time to reviewing and assessing applications for BWF programs.
 BWF selects members of these committees for their scientific and educational expertise in the program areas.
 The committee meets, for some programs, to interview potential nominees, and make recommendations based on their experiences to the BWF Board of Directors.
 Members of the various advisory committees are complete and separate bodies from the BWF Board of Directors.

-To apply for the competitive award programs, select the program above and follow the guidelines and application requirements.
+To apply for the competitive award programs, select the link above and the program of your choice, then follow the guidelines and application requirements.
 All applications must be submitted by 4:00 p.m.
 Eastern Time.

 The William T. Grant Foundation seeks to fund high-quality empirical research with the goal of improving the lives of youth between 8 and 25 years of age in the United States.
 To help accomplish this goal, the foundation is requesting Letters of Inquiry for its Request for Proposals on Understanding the Acquisition, Interpretation, and Use of Research Evidence in Policy and Practice.